Beijing Review: Key Achievements in 2025

 • The tasks (phase 2.0) for expanding the opening up of the services sector were largely completed, with Beijing ranking first in the national comprehensive evaluation for four consecutive years.

-• The number of newly established foreign-invested enterprises grew by 19.5 percent, and the total export value from Beijing reached a record high.
+• The number of newly established foreign-invested enterprises grew by 19.5 percent, and Beijing’s total export value reached a record high.

 • Service consumption rose by 5 percent.

-• The number of new energy vehicles in use exceeded 1.3 million, and green electricity accounted for 36 percent of total power consumed.
+• The number of new energy vehicles on the road exceeded 1.3 million, and green electricity accounted for 36 percent of total power consumed.

-• The proportion of days with good/moderate air quality exceeded 80 percent for the first time, while the average annual concentration of fine particulate matter (PM2.5) was 27 micrograms per cubic meter, indicating a decrease of 11.5 percent.
+• The proportion of days with good/moderate air quality exceeded 80 percent for the first time, while the average annual concentration of fine particulate matter (PM2.5) fell to 27 micrograms per cubic meter, down 11.5 percent.

 • The proportion of Beijing's water body cross-sections rated as good/excellent in the national surface water assessment remained stable at over 90 percent.